 - high-temperature heat and feedstock in energy-intensive industries, and

-- fuels to heavy and long-distance road transport, shipping and aviation.
+- fuels for heavy and long-distance road transport, shipping, and aviation.

 They also create:

 - future-proof jobs and